 PLEASE NOTE: We often have more than one applicant for each dog so we will review the applications for each dog and choose the a home that matches the needs of the dog as closely as we can.
-This is not always the BEST home but we want the best home for the dog.
+This is NOT always the BEST home as we want the to match the dog up with what he needs.
 WHY do we do this?
 Because we want our dogs AND our families to have the very best chance of success.

 At no time during the adoption process should an applicant assume that a specific dog has been promised to them.